Pigker/Pigker.github.io/content/authors/admin/_index.md

     url: https://www.columbia.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: 'my interest is designing and control robots'
+bio: 'My interest is in designing and controling robots'

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.